Job Roles in The Construction Industry

 - Master-craft joiners can earn up to £40k

-A carpenter uses their skill with woodwork to manipulate timber so that it can be used in construction either by hand or with power tools.
-A carpenter’s work is a major part of the construction of walls, roofing and flooring.
-The majority of construction sites will need a carpenter at some point, therefore, making them very popular in the construction industry.
+A carpenter uses their skill with woodwork to manipulate timber to be used in construction either by hand or with power tools.
+A carpenter’s work is a significant part of the construction of walls, roofing and flooring.
+The majority of construction sites will need a carpenter, making them very popular in the construction industry.

-You will need to have an understanding of technical drawings and the various types of wood to conduct your duties correctly.
-On average a carpenter would earn a salary between £5k and £30 depending on their level of skill and experience.
+You will need to understand technical drawings and the various types of wood to conduct your duties correctly.
+On average, a carpenter would earn a salary between £5k and £30 depending on their level of skill and experience.

 Project Management Job Roles in The Construction Industry

-The need for individuals with strong managerial skills is very high and is vital to assist in closing the construction skills gap.
+The need for individuals with strong managerial skills is very high and vital to closing the construction skills gap.
 These qualified professionals are integral in the organisation and monitoring of projects and teams in construction.
-These types of construction site job roles will require you to check that a project is working to the relevant time constraints, budget and the customer’s specifications.
+These construction site job roles will require you to check that a project works to the relevant time constraints, budget and the customer’s specifications.

 Construction Project Management

-You will need to gain experience in planning, construction and operations management as well as health and safety.
+You will need to gain experience in planning, construction and operations management, and health and safety.

 Relevant qualifications: The majority of project managers will have an educational background.
 They are likely to have a degree and will have excellent people skills.
-A recommended course for this role would be the NEBOSH Construction Certificate or NEBOSH Diploma to increase your knowledge of Health and Safety.
+This role’s recommended course would be the NEBOSH Construction Certificate or NEBOSH Diploma to increase your knowledge of Health and Safety.
 They may also want to complete a bachelor’s or master’s degree in construction project management or a similar role.
-To get on site they would also need a CSCS Black Manager Card.
+To get on-site, they would also need a CSCS Black Manager Card.

-The BIM Manager or Building Information Modelling Manager is required to know about 3D modelling works for the whole team involved.
+The BIM Manager or Building Information Modelling Manager must know about 3D modelling works for the whole team involved.
 BIM is the method of designing a building through 3D computer models.
 The BIM Manager will work with his team to fathom the content needed to meet the client’s needs for a project.
-This is a generally new skill base in the built environment and is in increasingly high demand.
+A BIM Manager is a generally new skill base in the built environment and is increasingly demanding.

-To be able to conduct this role you will need extensive knowledge of software, hardware, template creation, research and development and client support.
+To conduct this role, you will need extensive software, hardware, template creation, research and development and client support knowledge.
 BIM Managers generally work a standard 9-5 week but may be required to work extra hours to meet deadlines.

-Building Information Modelling Managers can earn a salary of £20k – £80 depending on their level of qualification and experience.
+Building Information Modelling Managers can earn a salary of £20k – £80 depending on their qualification and experience level.

-Health & safety is very important onsite; therefore, as a Risk Manager, you are required to monitor the risks on-site and work out how they can be avoided.
-You will implement risk management strategies and communicate them throughout the work to protect the employees, the customer and the public.
-They need to have a good knowledge of legal requirements, potential costs, risk assessments and reporting their findings.
+Health & safety is very important onsite; therefore, as a Risk Manager, you are required to monitor the risks on-site and work out how You can avoid them.
+You will implement risk management strategies and communicate them to protect the employees, customers, and the public.
+They need to know legal requirements, potential costs, risk assessments, and reporting their findings.

 Learning and Development Manager

-A Learning and Development Manager is required to manage the training requirements and continuing professional development of a company’s employees.
-This rob role requires Learning and Development Managers to arrange internal and third-party training for each worker to be able to conduct their job role legally and competently.
+A Learning and Development Manager must manage the training requirements and continue developing a company’s employees.
+This rob role requires Learning and Development Managers to arrange internal and third-party training for each worker to conduct their job role legally and competently.

 Other duties may include; working closely with HR, inductions, appraisals, producing training materials and working with managers to understand employee training needs.

-Most positions in this role are a 40-hour week unless you are working with those who work in shifts.
+Most positions in this role are a 40-hour week unless you work with those who work in shifts.
 On average, you can earn between £22k – £65k per year.

 Vehicle and Machinery Job Roles in The Construction Industry

 The Plant Operator’s job is to drive heavy machinery or (plant) around the site.
-Plant machinery is used to move, lift and dig materials that a person couldn’t.
-Usually, in this role, each vehicle has its operator that specialises on a specific machine.
-You operate the machines as well as conducting safety tests on it and changing attachments.
+Plant machinery moves lifts and digs materials that a person couldn’t.
+Usually, in this role, each vehicle has its operator that specialises in a specific machine.
+You operate the plant machinery as well as conducting safety tests on them and changing attachments.

 Plant Operators earn on average between £10k – £40k per year depending on their level of experience.

 You are in control of all the plant on a construction site.
-You will work with multiple projects worldwide and will manage the hiring, buying and transportation of the heavy machinery.
+You will work with multiple projects worldwide and manage the hiring, buying and transportation of heavy machinery.

 A Plant Manager earn a salary usually between £20k – £50k.

-Many Plant Mechanics are self-employed so their rates can differ, but employed mechanics can earn from £20k – £30K plus.
+Many Plant Mechanics are self-employed, so their rates can differ, but employed mechanics can earn £20k – £30K plus.

 Career Paths in Construction

 Estimators use detailed analysis and research on costs to provide cost estimates for construction projects.
-It is required that you gain knowledge of the different types and costs of building materials.
-As well as blueprints and building methods as well as subcontractor knowledge.
+Therefore, you should know the different types and costs of building materials, blueprints and building method, and subcontractor knowledge.

 Health, Safety and Environment

 This department manages the health and safety activities on site.
-Individuals who look to take this career path are likely to already have a background in the industry; specifically within site inspections.
-If you have strong verbal and written communication skills and have a good working knowledge of HSE regulations this is a good career path for you.
+Individuals who look to take this career path are likely to already have a background in the industry, specifically within site inspections.
+If you have strong verbal and written communication skills and good working knowledge of HSE regulations, this is a good career path.

 Vital qualifications include the NEBOSH Construction Certificate and the NEBOSH Diploma.
 You will also need an NVQ Level 6 in Health & Safety to show your on-the-job competence.
 Becoming a Chartered Member of IOSH (CMIOSH) is another way of demonstrating your capability.

 HR professionals work on providing support to employees and help to ensure the smooth running of the business.
-If you are good at multi-tasking, administration skills and organisation then HR could be the job for you.
+If you are good at multi-tasking, administration skills, and organisation, HR could be the job.

 There are plenty of entry-level roles available for this field.
 In these roles, you will pick up the required skills whilst learning on the job.

 Administrators in the construction industry conduct their work on-site in a field office or from a head office.
-Administrators normally attain their role through entry-level openings or apprenticeships.
+Administrators usually attain their role through entry-level openings or apprenticeships.

-If you are looking for this type of role in the construction you will pick up any needed knowledge of how construction and manufacturing work just by doing the job.
-You will need basic IT skills and a good phone manner to succeed.
+If you are looking for this type of construction role, you will pick up any needed knowledge of how construction and manufacturing work just by doing the job.
+In addition, you will need basic IT skills and a reasonable phone manner to succeed.
 For office-based roles, it always helps to learn First Aid at Work as it is a legal requirement to have at least one first aider in a workplace at one time.

 How do I start a career in construction?

-Most trade based careers require an apprenticeship.
-This normally involves going through an NVQ Level 2 in the relevant field.
+Most trade based careers require an apprenticeship that usually involves going through an NVQ Level 2 in the relevant field.

 How do I become a Construction Site Supervisor?

-Take a look at how the SSSTS course can help towards you becoming a Construction Site Supervisor here.Back to News View Our Courses
+Take a look at how the SSSTS course can help you become a Construction Site Supervisor here.Back to News View Our Courses